What is a CPCS Red Card?

 CPCS Red Card Renewal

-Once your CPCS Red Card expires, we encourage you to upgrade to a CPCS Blue Card.
+Once your card expires, you will need to upgrade to a CPCS Blue Card.

 This boosts you from a ‘Trained Operator’ to a ‘Competent Operator’ through completion of an NVQ.

-Find out more in our Guide to CPCS Blue Cards.
+Learn more in our step-by-step guide to CPCS Blue Cards.